krogge-obando/globalfMRI_anx_proj/README.md

 This repo was designed with two folders:

-1. codes, to see the code used to derive any of the things we stated in our *Highlights* go here, for key information of what the code does go to the section  *folder codes info*
+1. codes: to see the code used to derive any of the things we stated in our *Highlights* go here, for key information of what the code does go to the section  *codes info*
-2. data, due to our compliance with the Nathan Klein Institute Rockland we are unable to share the subjects state and trait anxiety scores.
-For this information please fill out their compliance documentation found ["here"]([http://fcon_1000.projects.nitrc.org/indi/enhanced/sharing_phenotypic.html]) the data we provide is our nifti files that show where state and trait relate to the strength of the expression of the global mean signal or fMRI arousal template
+2. data: due to our compliance with the Nathan Klein Institute Rockland we are unable to share the subjects state and trait anxiety scores.
+For this information please fill out their compliance documentation found ["here"](http://fcon_1000.projects.nitrc.org/indi/enhanced/sharing_phenotypic.html) the data we provide is our nifti files that show where state and trait relate to the strength of the expression of the global mean signal or fMRI arousal template